FREE updates, newsletters and the L.A. BEER BLAST.

-Through September 26, beer writer Tomm Carroll is filed quick-hitting dispatches from the Great American Beer Festival on his iPhone.
-Here are his latest reports from the Super Bowl of beer.
+From September 23 – 26, beer writer Tomm Carroll filed quick-hitting dispatches from the Great American Beer Festival on his iPhone.
+Read his reports from the Super Bowl of beer.

 Coors Field/Sandlot Brewpub